Fix Those Flicking Pinball Lamp Sockets

 Next, we are going to fix that pesky spot where the electricity comes into the point at the base of the bulb.
 Once again, we have to use our abrasive tool to shine up the tab in the center.

-Find a short piece of thin wire.
-I keep leads from resistors specifically for this purpose.
+Find a short piece of thin stiff wire.
+We keep leads from resistors specifically for this purpose.
+Remove the bulb.
 Solder that short length to the spot of solder from the previous step.
 Solder the other end to the tab where the wire comes in.
+After the socket has cooled, replace the bulb.
+Using a stiff wire here has the added benefit of increasing the ‘spring’ pressure on the base of the bulb.

 At this point, you have taken care of the weakest points on a bulb socket.